Yepez1997/concurrencyGo/README.md

         - composeable and elegant to manage braches
         - call graph is asychronous
       - at each stack frame  a function can affect the entirety of the call below it
+      - use context to store data when it transmites processes and api boundaries
+      1. data should tarnsmite process or api boundaries
+      2. data should be immutable
+      3. data should tend toward simple tyoes
+      4. data should be data - not types with methods
+      5. data should help decorate operations - not drive them
+  ## Chapter 5 Concurrency at Scale